Aj280601/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates a directory name
+script that prints the effective username of the current user